 A simple exercise for working the adductor muscles of the leg, the ones that help with stabilization.

-Face your desk, using it for support as necessary, and lift your right leg as high as you can, keeping your toes pointed at your desk.
+Face your standing desk, using it for support as necessary, and lift your right leg as high as you can, keeping your toes pointed at your desk.
 Hold it at the peak and return to your starting position.
 Switch legs and repeat as many times as you’d like.